weaversd/simonweaver.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Biochemistry , Goshen College, 2018
-* Ph.D in Integrated Biomedical Sciences (Genomics and Proteomics), University of Notre Dame, 2025 (expected)
+* Ph.D. in Integrated Biomedical Sciences (Genomics and Proteomics), University of Notre Dame, 2025 (expected)

 Work experience
 ======